 This paper explores the structural determinants of high-growth firm shares in Austrian regions.
 The regional level of analysis

-allows one to uncover regularities that are not detectable in firm-level studies.
-It is found that lower mobility barriers,
+allows to uncover regularities which are not detectable in firm-level studies.
+We find that lower mobility barriers, firm

-firm exits and technological opportunities, measured by digitalization intensities, and, to a lesser extent, agglomeration
+exits and technological opportunities, measured by digitalisation intensities, and, to a lesser extent, agglomeration effects

-effects are associated with a larger share of high-growth firms.
-The results suggest that comparisons of shares of high-growth
+are associated with a larger share of high-growth firms.
+The results suggest that comparisons of shares of high-growth firms

-firm across countries and regions should consider differences in the industrial structures together with the often-emphasized
+across countries and regions should consider differences in the industrial structures together with the often-emphasised differences